 Your Classic comes factory equipped with solar panels on the roof.
 For your convenience Airstreams has also installed a plug for a portable solar panel at the front of the trailer near the battery box.
 Simply plug the power cord from your potable solar panel into the front port for extra solar power.
 The solar panel has a charge controller that is mounted close to the battery buss bars, as the battery leads and Cat 5 wire are hooked into it to sense the actual battery charge.
-There is a remote display on the Galley wall to monitor Solar operation.

-The yellow wire is fused with a 10-amp in-line fuse at the 12-volt positive wire.
+The yellow wire is fused with a 35-amp in-line fuse at the 12-volt positive wire.